An old trope that can be either physical or metaphorical in its appearance within a story. In Tarot reading

 - The Tower of Babel in Doom is the name of the level where the Cyberdemon, perhaps the most famous monster from the most popular video game of all time, is first encountered.
 It is the final level in episode 2.
 The level title is apt, as the Cyberdemon itself is the ultimate tower of strength in the game, unmatched in brute force (except perhaps by the Spider Mastermind), resistance to injury, not to mention sheer physical height.

-- The last dungeon of Mother 3 which is, intended or not, somewhat relevant to the Tarot Motif.
+- The last dungeon of MOTHER 3 which is, intended or not, somewhat relevant to the Tarot Motif.

-- Shinra Building
+- Final Fantasy VII: Shinra Building

-- Xizors skyhook
+- Shadows of the Empire: Xizors skyhook

 - Ganondorf's tower from The Legend of Zelda: Ocarina of Time and The Legend of Zelda: The Wind Waker, game that also has the Tower Of The Gods; Eagle's Tower in The Legend of Zelda: Link's Awakening and the Stone Tower in The Legend of Zelda: Majora's Mask.